 You can request a fast-track research ethics review for global clinical and phase I trials for any disease area.

 This page has all the information you need about how to apply.

 There is no change to our fast-track process for urgent public health reasons, used for COVID-19 studies and more recently for Monkey Pox and studies affected by the war in Ukraine.
 When it’s most needed, review can take as little as 48 hours.
 You can find out more on our public health emergency research web-page.

 - Eligibility criteria for fast-track ethics review

 - What is the application process/how can I book?

 - Are there any other expectations of sponsors?

-- Is there still availability for the pilot?
+- Is there still availability for the fast-track research ethics review?

-- How many studies can I put through the pilot?
+- How many studies can I put through the fast-track research ethics review?

-- Where do I get updated about the pilot?
+- Where do I get updated about the fast-track ethics review?

 - Validation criteria

-Which studies are eligible for the fast-track review pilot?
+Which studies are eligible for the fast-track review?